masonproffitt/BDTTrainingAnalysisLanguage/README.md

 - Not trying to hide some of the boiler plate in this version.
 - Not (yet) attempting to run on a farm or large number of files, but will attempt to keep the design in mind because to be useful it clearly will have to.
 - Everything is in a single repro - no attempt is made at building a separate library.
 Not yet.
 Eventually this should be multiple small useful packages.
+- Making the user interface pythonic.
+This is a test to see if this can be done in python.

 Above all, this is an experiment.
 It is based off many things learned in the [LINTQToROOT](https://github.com/gordonwatts/LINQtoROOT) project.